hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/syntax/offset.md

 The `OFFSET` clause should go along with an `ORDER BY` clause.
-Since table rows in relational databases do not have inherent ordering an `ORDER BY` clause ensures the rows will be processed in the same order every time and, thus, the offset will make sense.
+Since table rows in relational databases do not have inherent ordering an `ORDER BY` clause ensures the rows will be processed in the same order every time and, thus, the offset will be based on the same sequence of rows.

-Otherwise, subsequent executions of the same query with the same or different offset values can return the same or different rows *at random*.
+Otherwise, subsequent executions of the same query with the same or different offset values can return the same or different rows somewhat *at random*.
 Nevertheless, LiveSQL allows the use of `OFFSET` without an accompanying `ORDER BY` clause.